ProvableHQ/ARCs/arc-0009/README.md

 'aleo'              // Network name
 'transfer_public'   // Function name
 ```
 The identifier (excluding quotes) must fit within `Field::SIZE_IN_DATA_BITS`.

-This syntax is available wherever a field operand is expected.
+To support this, we will be introducing a new literal type called `identifier`.
+An `identifier` can always be cast into a field element.
+This allows users to pass in human readable targets to `call.dynamic`.

 ## Translation Circuits